Steve Balbi: 1986–2008: Noiseworks, Electric Hippies & Universe

-2009-present : Solo work and Mi-Sex
+2009–present : Solo work and Mi-Sex

 In October 2009, Balbi, released his solo single "I Found You", out on UK label Foundry Records.

 In 2011 Balbi fronting a newly reformed Mi-Sex, reunited for a fundraising concert following the 2011 Christchurch earthquake.
 Mi Sex released Not from Here in 2016, with Balbi as lead vocalist.

 In 2013, Balbi released his debut solo album, Black Rainbow, and its subsequent reprise, Rainbow Black in 2016.

 In August 2020, Balbi released I Think I Know for Sure.

+In October 2024, Balbi was seriously injured in an accident, leading to the postponement of Mi-Sex's 45 Years of Graffiti Crimes Tour.